jonluca/blog/_posts/2019-12-24-year-review.md

 * 40 flights
 * 12 countries

+I averaged a flight every 9 days and a country per month.

 It's definitely been a busy year, but I hope to out do myself in 2020.
 I've already got a couple trips on the books (Chicago is in the works, as is another Hawaii trip.
 I also want to hit up South America for the first time).
+I'm not sure if I can fit another RTW in this year, but I'll definitely try!